pjbaioni/neural-net/README.md

 that are being investigated.
 In both cases gnuplot is required (version 5.0), but numerical output is produced anyway, on the terminal and on the output file.

+Documentation has been compiled using TeX 3.14159265 (TeX Live 2016/Debian).